openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 `iat` and `exp` JWT claims express both the validity period of both the signature and the claims about the subject, unless there is a separate claim used to express the validity of the claims.

+# Security Considerations

+TBD.

 ## Media Type Registration

-This section requests registration of the following media types [@!RFC2046] in the "Media Types" registry [@!IANA.MediaTypes] in the manner described in [@!RFC6838].
+This section requests registration of the following media types [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].

 To indicate that the content of a JWS is a Wallet Instance Attestation: